hyalen-caldeira/my-angular/README.md

 Imported the custom module in app.module.ts
 Also imported Angular Material modules
 Used pre-defined themes.
-It was imported on style.scss
+It was imported on style.scss Use of changeDetection: ChangeDetectionStrategy.OnPush --> not look deeply to detect change in any properties Attribute Directivies

+Using View Encapsulation
+encapsulation: ViewEncapsulation.None

 Directivies
 ngModel
 ngModelChange
+ng-content
 *ngFor
 *ngIf
+ngClass --> Can be used to apply styles to the tag accoring to the boolean values.
+You can use this directive instead of *ngIf

 Created the following components blog-list